-Our Magento development agency, IronPlane, offers comprehensive security and 24/7 site monitoring to cover those bases for you.
-Not only that, but as your agency partner, we can also help you follow Magento best practices to lock down your site, add users (with the appropriate roles), backup site data, and formulate disaster recovery plans.
+As a Magento development services agency, IronPlane offers comprehensive security and 24/7 site monitoring.
+We establish response protocols for different types of security threats and implement safeguards when risks are detected.
+As your agency partner, we can also help you follow Magento best practices to lock down your site, add users (with the appropriate roles), backup site data, and formulate disaster recovery plans.

 Magento 1 is no longer updated and requires constant monitoring to keep secure.
 But even on Magento 2, neglecting updates and Magento security patches can compromise security.

 For example, the TrojanOrders attacks in early 2022 targeted almost 40% of Magento 2 websites.
 In response, Adobe released a security patch to address the vulnerability and secure sites.
 However, unpatched sites remain at risk.

 Magento sites are only as secure as their weakest link; extensions, third-party integrations, and customized code can cause problems if they are not designed with strong security in mind.
 Similar to the Magento codebase itself, all extensions, integrations, and custom code should similarly be updated on schedule to ensure the latest security is in place.

 It can be a challenge to know how to tell if a Magento extension is "well-developed" and this is one reason why an experienced Magento development partner can be a valuable resource.

 All the most advanced software in the world won’t protect your site if you give the wrong person your password.
 One common tactic to get people to hand over their information is to impersonate legitimate sources (AKA phishing).
 For instance, a hacker might send an email from “IT support” claiming your site will be shut down unless you provide your login info.
 Legitimate organizations, however, will never ask for your password.

 The latest approach to access security includes implementation of one of several different types of multi-factor authentication so that a password is not the single breakpoint in your security.